MorganStenberg/Dungeons-Ale/README.md

 ![Navigation bar small](documentation/screenshots/navbar_small.PNG)

 ### Hero Image
-- The home page contains a background image with a cover text, that togheter clearly states the purpose of the business and the type of establishment it is.
+- The home page contains a background image with a cover text, that together clearly states the purpose of the business and what type of establishment it is.
 The image is chosen to to convey a playfullness and appeal to potential customers.

 ![Hero image](documentation/screenshots/hero_image.PNG)